Industrial district: Recent evolution of the use of the term

 Within the study of economics, the term has evolved.
 Giacomo Becattini rediscovered the concept to describe the Italian industrial configuration of the middle of the 20th century.
 Since the 1980s, the dynamic industrial development in NEC (North, East and Centre) of Italy, where after the Second World War geographical concentration of specialised small and medium-sized enterprises (SME) raised up, led to an increasing attention to the Marshall' seminal works.
-A growing literature with an accompanying cloud of definitions of what is meant as an industrial district characterised the international dabate, e.g. Cluster.
+A growing literature with an accompanying cloud of definitions of what is meant as an industrial district characterised the international debate, e.g. Cluster.
 Industrial districts in Italy have a coherent location and a narrow specialisation profile, e.g. Prato in woollen fabric, Sassuolo in ceramic tiles or Brenta in ladies' footwear.

 The success of SME-based Italian districts in the last century and the alternate fortunes of the current ones led to investigate more thoroughly some related aspects.
 The general characteristics of the ID are consistent with gradual change supported by processes of innovation from below, or decentralized industrial creativity.
 However, the globalisation processes asked non-gradual changes to the historical IDs and technical and organisational difficulties could hit them.

 In the Industry 4.0 era, the specialised capabilities of these areas seem to have the possibility to encourage the emergence of the New Artisans, Maker in the context of adapted models like the "ID mark 3.0".